-To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day in the year.
-Ixtapa-Zihuatanejo experiences very significant seasonal variation in monthly rainfall.
+To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
+Ixtapa-Zihuatanejo experiences extreme seasonal variation in monthly rainfall.

 The rainy period of the year lasts for 8.9 months, from May 9 to February 7, with a sliding 31-day rainfall of at least 0.5 inches.
 The most rain falls during the 31 days centered around September 12, with an average total accumulation of 8.2 inches.

 The rainless period of the year lasts for 3.1 months, from February 7 to May 9.
-The least rain falls around April 7, with and average total accumulation of 0.0 inches.
+The least rain falls around April 7, with an average total accumulation of 0.0 inches.

 Average Monthly Rainfall

 The length of the day in Ixtapa-Zihuatanejo varies over the course of the year.
 In 2017, the shortest day is December 21, with 11 hours, 5 minutes of daylight; the longest day is June 21, with 13 hours, 11 minutes of daylight.